Xqhare/Mawu/README.md

 Mawu supports only 64-bit systems, and all numbers parsed by Mawu are returned in a `_64` type, e.g. `u64` or `f64`.

 Convenience functions for all types are provided by Mawu, in the form of `is_{MawuValue}`, `as_{MawuValue}` and `to_{MawuValue}` functions.
+Calling `is_` will return `true` if the value is the type requested, and `false` otherwise.
+This can be useful if you have different data-types in the same array for example.
 When you call any `as_` or `to_` function on a `MawuValue` you are returned a `Option()` wrapping the desired value, or `None` if the value is not the type requested.

 Calling `as_null` will return `None` instead when the value is none, and `Some()` wrapping nothing otherwise.